 - Video files must be captioned.

 Not everyone uses a standard keyboard and mouse to access the web.
 Some people rely on adaptive technologies, such as speech recognition software, touchscreens or specially designed keyboards, that accommodate their disabilities.
 However, keyboard accessibility is one of the most important principles of web accessibility because content that's accessible by the keyboard is operable by the devices that emulate keyboard functionality.
+Some general guidelines: